The Top 9 Ways to Help Prevent Cancer

 Here are some prevention suggestions!

 When you know your family history, you can plan ahead.
 Many cancers like breast, colorectal and ovarian can be hereditary.
 Ask your doctor about genetic counseling, and talk to your family!
-Relatives are the best link to your past, and doctors are a great resource for a healthy future
+Relatives are the best link to your past, and doctors are a great resource for a healthy future.
+Learn about the cancer screenings that are right for you when you go to getscreenednow.org and talk to your doctor.
+Boys and girls should receive routine HPV vaccination at age 11 or 12 to prevent a variety of HPV-related cancers.

 Your couch potato syndrome could be hurting you more than you think.
-Obesity and physical inactivity may account for 25 to 30 percent of several major cancers including colon, breast (postmenopausal), endometrial, kidney, and esophageal.
+Obesity, physical inactivity and nutrition may account for 20 percent of all cancers in the U.S., and is a particular risk factor for several major cancers including colorectal, breast (postmenopausal), endometrial, kidney, pancreas and esophageal.

 You know the smell makes you think of summer, so why not indulge year-round?
 Unprotected sun exposure can cause melanoma – the #1 cancer in men and women ages 25 to 29.
-Protect your head with hats and your skin with an SPF of 15 or more.
-And don’t even think about hitting up that tanning salon.
+Protect your head with hats and your skin with an SPF of 15 or more.…. and remember to reapply at least every 2 hours and after coming out of the water.
+And don't even think about hitting up that tanning salon.
 The UVA radiation from tanning beds is three times as harmful as the sun.
 Just ask yourself – is it worth it?

 Donations are key to funding vital cancer research and education, but not everyone has the cash flow, you know?
 You can help by spreading the word to your friends and family.
-Whether you share this page or share your story, it brings us all one step closer to finding a cure.
+Whether you share this page or share your story on social media, it brings us all one step closer to finding a cure.

 Every minute, we lose someone we love to cancer.
 Knowledge is power, but ignorance is definitely not bliss.
 Figure out the small lifestyle changes you can make every day to build up your armor against cancer.
 Subscribe to scientific and advocacy newsletters (like the SU2C newsletter), talk to cancer survivors, and be your own advocate.